Boronia Park playground in Epping is a local family favourite and well worth making a journey to visit too.

-It doesn’t have a café, but there are plenty of places nearby to buy a take away one.
-The mini circuit for bikes and scooters is definite a plus.
-And the playground equipment is perfect for toddlers and primary age kids.
+It doesn’t have a café, but there are plenty of places nearby to buy a takeaway one.
+The mini circuit for bikes and scooters is definitely a plus.
+And the playground equipment is perfect for toddlers and primary-age kids.

 Extra: If you don’t live too far away, Boronia Park is the perfect place to host a birthday party.
 Several tables with shelter are conveniently located next to the playground.
 Children can play and adults can still socialize (yes! we also need it, despite the party would be for the little ones).
 If you forget something, the supermarket is within five